 The bank collects these for you, puts them in a special account, then handles making the payments for you.
 In most cases, these two fees — and possibly some additional ones — add up to a few extra hundred a month.
 If you purchase a home based on an affordable mortgage payment, and you’re only thinking about the money going toward the bank, you may find yourself in trouble.

 Play Around with a Loan Calculator

 When you have pre-approval from the bank, you’ll know what interest rate you’ll be paying.
 Put some details into an online loan calculator.
-Look for ones that will include things like homeowners insurance and property taxes for the most accurate results.
+Look for ones that will include things like homeowners insurance, title insurance, and property taxes for the most accurate results.
 It’s in doing this that you’ll notice how subtle changes like a higher down payment or a location with lower property taxes can make a big difference.
 It can help you make smarter choices when purchasing your home.

 Once you’ve done this, check out the tool at Nerd Wallet, which can show how monthly prices can translate into an overall loan amount.
 This will be your target budget.

 Staying within your budget is the best way to be happy with your home purchase.
 At Sterling, it’s not hard to find a home that fits your budget because we offer a variety of home styles.
 Come check out the quality of our work, and speak with an Area Manager to find out how you can build the home of your dreams at a price you can afford.